Deliciously fragrant and addictively spicy, Chinese Chili Oil is a basic condiment you’ll keep stocked in your fridge all year long!

 - 1/2 cup Chinese chili flakes

 - 2 Tbsp sichuan pepper crushed

 - 2 bay leaves

 - 1 cup grapeseed or vegetable oil (not olive oil)

 - 1 tsp salt (or to taste)

-Add all ingredients (except oil) to a heat proof container.
+- Add all ingredients (except oil) to a heat proof container.

-Pour oil into heat proof container with the rest of the ingredients.
+- Pour oil into heat proof container with the rest of the ingredients.
 Everything will sizzle and bubble.
 Mix gently with heatproof spoon (not plastic) and set aside to cool.

-After the chili oil has completely cooled, remove and discard bay leaves, star anise, and cinnamon stick.
+- When completely cool, remove and discard bay leaves, star anise, and cinnamon stick.
 Add salt.
 Mix thoroughly.

 - Transfer to a jam jar and serve.
 When not in use, store tightly covered in the refrigerator.
 It should keep for up to 1 month.